linkpoolio/external-adapters-js/smartzip/README.md

 # Chainlink External Adapter for SmartZip

-Use SmartZip's Property Details API endpoint to retrieve the value of a home.
+Use SmartZip's API to retrieve the value of a home.

 ### Environment Variables